nurseiit/comm-unist/README.md

 rely on your coding abilities *(even if you went to ACM ICPC World Finals)*, it won't make any difference.
 Instead, focus on understanding the definitions and remembering the details from slides.

-IMHO, this is the most *Korean* course I've ever happened to take. *~(You are not correct unless your answer is not 100% the same)*
+IMHO, this is the most *Korean Stereotypical* course I've ever happened to take.
+*~(You are not correct unless your answer is 100% the same)*